mcconvil/mase/README.md

 install.packages("mase")
 ```

-You can also install the developmental version of `mase` from GitHub
+You can also install the development version of `mase` from GitHub as
-with:
+follows:

 ``` r
 # install.packages("pak")